radi0sus/cshm-cc/README.md

 ## Command-line options
 - `filename or COD ID` (required): A CIF (Crystallographic Information File) with the .cif extension or a COD ID (an integer without an extension), e.g., `example.cif` or `12345678`.
 - `-d` `N` (optional): Excludes atoms with bond lengths larger than `N` Å from the central atom in the calculation (e.g., `-d 2.1`).
+- `-eh` (optional): Exclude all hydrogen atoms.
 - `-n` `N` (optional): Specifies the number of trials (`N` > 0) for the fast CShM calculation (default: 124).
 - `-ex` (optional): Uses a slower CShM calculation that guarantees finding the global minimum.
 - `-sxyz` (optional): Saves the XYZ coordinates of the central atom and its neighboring atoms.
 If multiple entries are provided, they are combined (filename: `cif_name.xyz` or `cod_id.xyz`).
 - `-v` (optional): Enables verbose output, printing all bond lengths and angles of the central atom with its neighboring atoms.
+- `-p` (optional): Plot bar graphs of CShM metrics for easier visual comparison.
+- `-pc` (optional): Plot color bar graphs of CShM metrics for easier visual comparison.

 ## Remarks
 - All parameter calculations are based on the estimated coordination number(s).
+- Parameters like angles and distances are calculated from the atomic coordinates using the `gemmi` module.
+Therefore, symmetry operations may differ from those in the CIF.
+  Estimated standard deviations (e.s.d.) on bond lengths and angles are not calculated.
+- The advantage of this method, compared to the one in the classic version, is that it now recognizes a much larger number of CIFs, especially those from the COD.
+  A bonding section in the CIF file is no longer required.
+- Possible bonds are now determined based on covalent radii.
+Several reported radii have been tested with varying success.
+  In the end, the maximum radius of each element is used, with 10% added to the sum of the radii of the central and ligand atoms.
+  This approach successfully identifies nearly all bonds to ligand atoms but also detects numerous metal-metal bonds, including those between the central atom and itself or other metals of the same element.
+  These metal-metal bonds are excluded from further calculations.
 - The central atom(s) or transition metal atom(s) and their coordination number(s) are determined automatically.
 There is no manual selection of atoms possible.
 - Manual selection of atoms is possible with the script [tau-calc](https://github.com/radi0sus/tau-calc).
 - The XYZ coordinates of neighboring atoms are provided relative to the central atom, which is positioned at [0, 0, 0].